takumiecd/orteaf/docs/developer/metadata-yaml.md

 architectures:
   - id: "Sm90"
     display_name: "CUDA SM90"
-    backend: "Cuda"
+    execution: "Cuda"
     metadata:
       description: "Optimized kernels for Hopper GPUs"
 ```

 Do not list the `Generic` architecture in YAML; the generator injects it and
-assigns local index `0` for each backend.
+assigns local index `0` for each execution.
 The remaining entries appear in the
 order they are written, so keep the list sorted if that matters for humans.

 ---